sfiruch/SATInterface/SATInterface/readme.txt

 ﻿// SATInterface is a library to formulate SAT problems in .NET
 // - https://github.com/deiruch/SATInterface
 //
-// By default the bundeled excellent CaDiCaL solver is used as backend, but any solver
+// The interface includes these excellent SAT solvers, but any solver
-// that supports DIMACS can be used (e.g. CryptoMiniSat, Lingeling, Clasp, RISS, MiniSAT, ...).
+// that supports DIMACS can be used (e.g. Lingeling, Clasp, RISS, MiniSAT, ...).
-// CaDiCaL is MIT-licensed and available from https://github.com/arminbiere/cadical
 //
+// * CaDiCaL is MIT-licensed and available from https://github.com/arminbiere/cadical
+// * CryptoMiniSat is MIT-licensed and available from https://github.com/msoos/cryptominisat
 //
 // Here's a usage example: Sudoku

-var m = new Model();
+using var m = new Model();
 var v = m.AddVars(9, 9, 9);

 //fix the first number to 1